 I’m interested in the physical presence of painting.
-The surfaces of the work are important because they intend to reward close looking and investigation.
-I see my painting process as a reverse or positive excavation process.
-By this I’m referring to how accumulative processes of material determine the formation of negative spaces.
-When cavities or caves form over time, an effect is created in which the relationship between inside and outside, positive and negative, even past and present begin to compete for attention.
-These negative spaces, which I refer to as “cavities” are formed from accumulative applications of paint through repetitive strokes of a single palate knife.
-This single choice of tool focuses me on the steadfastness of my process.
-Having one primary application method emphasizes the complexities that occur form a singular process over time.
+The surfaces of my work are important.
+They are topographical, even sculptural in recent work, intending to reward close looking and investigation.
+I’m fascinated how accumulative processes of material determine the formation of positive and negative spaces over time.
+When cavities or caves form, an effect is created in which the relationship between inside and outside, positive and negative, even past and present begin to compete for attention.
+I create numerous layers with plaster type materials that are formed from repetitive movements, often from just a single tool.
+Having one primary application method emphasizes the complexities that can occur from a singular process.
+I often think about such physical and chemical processes as erosion, fossilization, calcification, and ultimately the big picture of how things form and become what they are over epoch periods of time.
 The result are forms that drift between certain dualities: vacant yet solid, ethereal yet earthly, weightless yet topographical.
 The amassing of layers become suggestive of geologic formations; cavernous and corporeal forms.
 Both suggest a feeling of anticipation, of being in flux.

 Every material decision that is applied is a response to the surface that comes before it.
 I’m interested in creating work that attests to their own state of becoming, asking the viewer to participate in the event.
 This state of becoming is expressed to the viewer in that my work asks to slow down the process of looking through subtle visual differences in color, texture, Iight and dark.
 My color palate engages largely with various saturations of color, or rather their desaturation.
 I am promoting a certain sense of time unfolding in my work that is a very slow one; a compressed time of glacial speed.